Go to page content

 An anal fissure can be an embarrassing and painful condition to deal with.
 It commonly occurs among people who are constipated, pregnant or suffer from inflammatory bowel disease (IBD).
 This is because IBD can cause inflammation and prolonged diarrhea which can then lead to anal fissure.

-Luckily, there are many things you can do to soothe if a fissure has already developed.
+Luckily, there are many things you can do to soothe your symptoms if an anal fissure has already developed.
 This guide also explains what to do in the future to prevent it from occurring in the first place.

 What Causes An Anal Fissure?